 In a collaboration with the “Yuri!!! on ICE” anime series, Wataru Hatano brings his new single “You only live once”.
 For those that are already familiar with the series, this single won’t be much of a surprise because the title track is featured as the ending theme for the series.
-Hatano is unrecognizable in this release, surprising everyone embracing a new music genre and leaving behind his pop-rocker image.
+Hatano is unrecognizable in this release, surprising everyone while embracing a new music genre and leaving behind his pop-rocker image.

 Single: You Only Live Once Label: Avex Release date: 23/11/2016 Genre: J-Pop/Dance